 Timewise TN, in which your past experiences and knowledge (from work, hobbies, volunteering, and other sources) may account for skills that you would have learned in the classroom.
 If you can demonstrate this knowledge at the college level, Northeast State may award college credit for what you already know.

-do I pay for my classes?
+How can I pay for my classes?

-If you qualify for grants and loans, those will automatically be applied to your account.
+If you qualify for grants and/or loans, those will automatically be applied to your account.
 If there is a remaining balance, you can pay with cash, check, or credit card.
 You may also use our

 When is tuition due?